SirWellington/alchemy-arguments/README.md

 ## Error Message

-Each Assertion includes a specific error message in the Exception, but sometimes you want to include a message more suited to the context.
+Each Assertion includes a specific error message in the Exception, but sometimes you want to include a `overrideMessage` more suited to the context.

 ```java
 checkThat(responseCode)